mugoosse/workout-utils/README.md

-# Muscle and Motion Exercise Scraper
+# Muscle and Motion Scraper

-A web scraper for extracting exercise data from the Muscle and Motion Strength app.
+A web scraper for extracting exercise data and muscle information from the Muscle and Motion Strength app.

 ## Setup